npoles/ipbeacon/README.md

 not, then you could suddenly lose access.
 IP Beacon is a simple tool that monitors your IP address every 5 minutes (via [icanhazip.com](http://icanhazip.com/)) and notifies you when it changes.
-At this point in time, it doesn't update anything (such as DNS records) for you, but it will at least make your aware of an IP address change.
+At this point in time, it doesn't update anything (such as DNS records) for you, but it will at least make you aware of an IP address change.
 Additionally, you won't have to pay your ISP to maintain a static IP address.